 The wool itself has a crisp crunch.
 Make no mistake, this is not next-to-skin wool for some people.
 But consider the advantages of a wool that will wear and look sharp for years to come.
 No cottony slouch will ever overtake this product.

-Since this wool is not for scarves, we’re going straight to sweater-ville with a 2ply DK.
-Porjay’s North Country Cheviot yarn will come out in September 2020.
+Since this wool is not for scarves, we’re going straight to sweater-ville with a 2ply woolen-spun DK.
+It’s a crisp, traditional yarn with great loft that’s perfect for colorwork, sweaters, rugged mittens and more.